Midwives offer Nutritional Guidance and Promote Healthy Choices During Pregnancy

 According to the American College of Obstetricians and Gynecologists, regular exercise during pregnancy can reduce back pain, ease constipation, promote healthy weight gain, improve overall fitness, and help with weight loss after the baby is born.
 It may also decrease the risk of gestational diabetes, preeclampsia, and cesarean delivery.
 ACOG recommends that pregnant women get at least 150 minutes of moderate-intensity aerobic activity each week.2

 Midwives often encourage gentle exercises such as walking, swimming, prenatal yoga, or low-impact aerobics to stay active while minimizing potential risks.
-Other lifestyle recommendations center on reducing stress, improving mental health, boosting energy levels, and preparing the body for childbirth, which can be enhanced by yoga, meditation, and exercise.
+Other lifestyle recommendations focus on reducing stress, improving mental health, boosting energy levels, and preparing the body for childbirth, all of which can be enhanced by yoga, meditation, and exercise.

-Start small if you haven't worked out in a while: five minutes a day of physical activity.
+Start small if you haven't worked out in a while: five minutes of physical activity a day.
 As you get to at least 30 minutes a day, increase to 10 minutes, 15 minutes, and so forth.
 If you were a regular exerciser before becoming pregnant, you should be able to keep up your level of exercise during your pregnancy, as long as you're feeling comfortable and your health care provider has no concerns.

 Be Mindful While Exercising

-Your body's hormones can relax the ligaments supporting your joints, increasing joint mobility and injury risk.
-Your center of gravity is shifted by the additional weight, which strains your back, muscles, and joints.
+Your body's hormones can relax the ligaments supporting your joints, increasing joint mobility and increasing the risk of injury.
+The additional weight shifts your center of gravity, which strains your back, muscles, and joints.
 If you experience dizziness, chest pain, vaginal bleeding, or fluid leaking, stop exercising & contact your health care provider.

 Links: